 - The classroom is a professional setting.
-For this reason, I ask that you call me "Professor" or "Dr. Dyck" and I will, in return, call you by the name you prefer. - Professionalism (formality) is also required in emails.
+For this reason, I ask that you call me "Professor" or "Dr.," and I will, in return, call you by the name you prefer. - Professionalism (formality) is required in emails.
 When you email me, please begin with "Dear Professor ..." and, to the best of your ability, use proper grammar and syntax.
-Also, please check your Ambrose email account regularly. - Technological devices are distracting and typically don't actually aid learning: put your laptops, tablets, and phones away-unless you and I have had a conversation, and I've approved your use of some of these.
+Also, please check your Ambrose email account regularly. - Technological devices are distracting: put your laptops, tablets, and especially your phones away-unless you and I have had a conversation, and we've agreed on your use of (some of) these.
 (Obviously, this is not applicable to students with specific accommodations.) - You are responsible for everything covered in class, including announced changes to our schedule.
-If you will miss a class, arrange in advance for a classmate to take notes on your behalf. - Assignments should be submitted by the beginning of class on the date specified.
+If you miss a class, do not ask me what you missed or, even worse, if you missed anything (of course you did!); arrange in advance for a classmate to take notes on your behalf.

+- Since many of our course readings are PDFs (posted on Moodle), you are required either to print these texts out (with a reasonably sized font) or to demonstrate that you have a fruitful way of engaging with the texts digitally (highlighting, underlining, commenting, etc.). - Assignments should be submitted by the beginning of class on the date specified.
 Late assignments will be marked down one refined letter grade per class day late.
 Extensions may be granted in exceptional circumstances but must be arranged for in advance (or vouched for, after the fact, by appropriate-e.g. medical-documentation).
-No request for an extension made within 24 hours of the due date will be granted. - In order to receive a passing grade in EN 421, you must submit both essays, present, write the final exam, and not miss more than nine class sessions.
+No request for an extension made within 24 hours of the due date will be granted. - In order to receive a passing grade in HUM 101, you must submit both essays and not miss more than nine class sessions.